Originally published: October 4. Updated December 8 with full UK pricing details

 It also comes with a surround view monitor, a parking collision avoidance system, a head-up display, heated steering wheel and memory seats.

-After the launch event, Hyundai will offer two further trim levels of the Ioniq 6: Premium and Ultimate.
-The firm has yet to disclose what kit will be included with each, or pricing – but we'd expect entry-level models to be cheaper than the First Edition.
+After the launch event, Hyundai will offer two further trim levels of the Ioniq 6: Premium and Ultimate, both of which will be offered with Rear and All-Wheel Drive versions.

 What rivals should I consider?